-This infection involves a series of changes in nail appearance including the appearance of cracks, a yellow color, and an uncomfortable itchy feeling.
+Toenail fungus infection, or onychomycosis, is very common.
+This disease involves a series of changes in nails, including the appearance of cracks, a yellow color and an uncomfortable itchy feeling.

 - Excess sweating

 The presence of a toenail fungus infection doesn’t mean there is a serious health problem.
 However, if you have it, you must treat it.
 This isn’t only for aesthetic reasons but also because of the pain and other complications it can cause.

 In addition, it’s good to know some important facts about the condition in order to take preventative measures.